tensorflow/java/CONTRIBUTING.md

 ### Java Protos Classification

-TensorFlow Java distributes a large number proto definitions found in the TensorFlow Runtime Library as Java classes.
+TensorFlow Java distributes a large number proto definitions found in the TensorFlow native library as Java classes.
 Again, new protos might not be classified properly since they may be lacking the `option java_*` statements at the beginning of their definition.
 If you notice in the
 [generated protos](https://github.com/tensorflow/java/tree/master/tensorflow-core/tensorflow-core-api/src/gen/java/org/tensorflow/proto) of the `tensorflow-core-api` that some new proto classes seems to be in the wrong package, create a Bazel patch at this effect to add the missing options.